AIRTucha/board/README.md

 * url - a value taken from an original Node.js Request object
 * id - a unique identifier which is created as a hash of the Request's crucial parameters
 * time - a timestamp when the Request was initially registered in a system
-* content - a representation of a body for POST and PUT Requests.
+* content - a representation of a body for POST and PUT requests.
 * cookies - a string to string dictionary which contains all cookie values associated with the request
 * cargo - a string to string dictionary which is used to pass information in case of multi-stage processing of the request
 * ip - an address of a client